 A lot of Japanese homes have a little Buddhist altar called a butsudan.
 It enshrines Buddhist statues and mortuary tablet of one’s ancestors.
 The room in which such an altar is placed is called butsuma and if need be, a Buddhist priest is called to hold a memorial service there.

 Additionally, you’ll find a family altar of the native Shinto belief, called a kamidana, in many houses.
 It usually hangs in the corner of the room, facing either south or east.
 It hangs above eye level and in a spot where no one walks around, but if there’s a second floor, white paper symbolizing clouds is hung from the ceiling of the kamidana.
-The southeast corner is generally a sunlit place and the Shinto house altar can often be found in living rooms or the room in which the family usually gathers, so it’s a familiar sight.
+A southeast corner is generally a sunlit place, and the Shinto house altar can often be found in living rooms or the room in which the family usually gathers, so it’s a familiar sight.
 In the house we got to visit, it was decorated with things that weren’t related to faith, such as a child’s umbilical cord (preserved in a special box – another Japanese tradition), exam admission tickets, year-end jumbo lottery tickets, and so on.
 The kamidana is used to pray for a family’s health, prosperity, and happiness.

 Japan is hot and humid in summer, cold in winter, has a rainy season, and is dry in autumn.
 Japanese houses are built with all kinds of little tricks in mind to adapt to the local climate.
-For ventilation, they feature a wooden veranda called engawa; tatami mats are used for heat retention; shoji paper doors and walls are excellent in absorbing moisture from the air while sliding doors easily close or open a space for convenient temperature control.
+For ventilation, they feature a wooden veranda called engawa; tatami mats are used for heat retention; shoji paper doors and walls are excellent in absorbing moisture from the air while sliding doors quickly close or open a space for convenient temperature control.
 And antimicrobial, humidity-regulating keisodo – diatomaceous earth – is often used as the plaster base for interior walls.
-With all these, the house is perfectly equipped to handle the different climate throughout the year.
+With all these, the house is perfectly equipped to handle the different climates throughout the year.

 5. Nameplates and Letter Boxes – Changing With the Time

 Like in many other different countries, you’ll find a nameplate and letterbox at the entrance to a Japanese house.
 Traditionally, nameplates are made out of stone and wood and feature the name of the resident family, spelled out in kanji characters.
-Recently, a lot of people opt for a nameplate out of modern material to match their house and their name spelled with Roman characters.
+Recently, a lot of people opt for a nameplate out of modern material to match their house, and their name spelled with Roman characters.
 If someone is living with their parents, for example, it’s not uncommon to see two different names on the plate.

 The letterbox is actually called shinbun-uke in Japanese, literally meaning “newspaper box.”
 Nonetheless, all mail goes into that one box or slot.
 Some families also have a milk carton right underneath for regular orders of milk and Yakult.

 In recent years, the nameplate, letterbox, and milk carton have started to lose their traditional shape.
 The reason for that is concerns about one’s personal information, stalker incidents, and a decline in newspaper subscriptions.
 Today, you’ll often see only the family name written on the nameplate, and sometimes there’s no nameplate at all.
 Letterboxes can now be locked to prevent people from taking out mail – it’s a common trend in various countries.
-Traditionally, Japanese neighborhoods were very tightly knit with everyone being acquainted, providing a structure of safety and security.
+Traditionally, Japanese neighborhoods were very tightly knit, with everyone being acquainted, providing a structure of safety and security.
 Especially in larger cities, this is disappearing more and more as well.

 A curious trend of the time, however, is that milk cartons are replaced by “bento boxes.”
-Nowadays, a lot of seniors live by themselves and they often make use of a meal delivery service or grocery shopping service.
+Nowadays, a lot of seniors live by themselves, and they often make use of a meal delivery service or grocery shopping service.

 6. Yanegawara – Beautiful Roof Tiles with Regional Decoration